samizzy/techblog/docs/views/technology/2020/May/scala_futures.md

   def getToAdd:Int = 20
 ```
 So you say, **"No problem!"**.
-You rollup your sleeve and then you type up the above solution, but then there's a twist, you're told the number to add is not constant and can randomly change, and it is being fetched from a external source, so you always have to fetch the latest value.
+You rollup your sleeves and then you type up the above solution, but then there's a twist, you're told the number to add is not constant and can randomly change, and it is being fetched from a external source, so you always have to fetch the latest value.
 Some other developer has already written the code for adding a number to the latest number using Future, so now you are getting a `Future[Int]` instead of `Int`.

 ``` scala

     val future = Future(getString()).map(sanitize).map(strip).map(stringToInt).